 ImperialHal says Apex ranked changes are killing playerbase

-The latest season of brought significant changes to the ranked mode’s point system, aiming to shift the competitive focus of the .
+The latest season of brought significant changes to the mode’s point system, aiming to shift the competitive focus of the battle royale.
 However, what players received was a flawed system that has drawn widespread criticism from professional players and content creators.
 TSM’s recently shared his thoughts on the impact of the season 17 changes, highlighting how these changes have negatively affected player interest in Apex and have had direct consequences on the game’s viewership at both the competitive and casual levels.

 ImperialHal expressed his confusion and disappointment with the decisions and changes made by in season 17.
 He observed that the current state of the ranked mode is driving the community away from playing Apex altogether.
 Additionally, he raised concerns about the future viewership of professional players and competitive channels, noting the significant difference in his own channel numbers between streaming (Apex Legends Global Series) matches and regular ranked sessions.